d2l-ai/d2l-en/chapter_computer-vision/transposed-conv.md

 tconv(conv(X)).shape == X.shape
 ```

-## Analogy to Matrix Transposition
+## Connection to Matrix Transposition
+:label:`subsec-connection-to-mat-transposition`

+The transposed convolution is named after
+the matrix transposition.
+To explain,
+let us first
+see how to implement convolutions
+using matrix multiplications.
-The transposed convolution takes its name from the matrix transposition.
-In fact, convolution operations can also be achieved by matrix multiplication.
-In the example below, we define a $3\times 3$ input $X$ with a $2\times 2$ kernel $K$, and then use `corr2d` to compute the convolution output.
+In the example below, we define a $3\times 3$ input `X` and a $2\times 2$ convolution kernel `K`, and then use the `corr2d` function to compute the convolution output `Y`.

 ```{.python .input}
 #@tab all